RichardGarza/Blocipedia/README.md

-Welcome to Skeleton.
+Welcome to Blocipedia.

-This is a skeleton of a full stack node app.
+This is a clone of the popular site, Wikipedia.

 It's written using JavaScript, Node.js, Express.js, Passport.js, PostgreSQL, and Sequelize.